CodeSlicing/pure-swift-ui-tools/README.md

 ### Utilities

-#### RGBGradientMap
+#### GradientMap

-[RGBGradientMap][rgb-gradient-map] allows the extraction of colors along a gradient for use where context sensitive colors are a requirement of the UX.
+[GradientMap][gradient-map] allows the extraction of colors along a gradient for use where context sensitive colors are a requirement of the UX.

 ## Caveats